w3c/webextensions/charter.md

 between functionality and security.
-We will specify new extension APIs, make model changes, and improve permissions to promote good security practices &amp; reduce the harm a compromised or malicious browser extensions can do. [[Security and privacy are essential](https://w3ctag.github.io/ethical-web-principles/#privacy)]
+We will specify new extension APIs, make model changes, and improve permissions to promote good security practices &amp; reduce the harm a compromised or malicious browser extension can do. [[Security and privacy are essential](https://w3ctag.github.io/ethical-web-principles/#privacy)]

 ### Privacy